m00nligh7/Shadow/README.md

-# ShadowTalk
+# Shadow
-ShadowTalk is secure, privacy and confidence messenger, what keeps your chats and no one have access to them.
+Shadow is secure, privacy and confidence messenger, what keeps your chats and no one have access to them.

 # Installing and launching server and chat side